-Upon the formation of NCM, the level of such payments as a percentage of advertising revenue was significantly increased.
-Also, advertising revenue and related circuit share costs related to founding member Legacy Contracts that would have been recorded as such by the founding members are not included in the statement of operations of NCM because of the provisions of the administrative services agreement, under which NCM earned a fee of 35% of the \$88.0 million of revenue from such contracts for the nine months ended December 29, 2005 and NCM earned a fee of 32% of the \$13.4 million of revenue from such contracts for the nine months ended September 28, 2006.
-As the Legacy Contracts expire and NCM sells new advertising agreements, advertising revenue and related circuit share costs will increase.
+Circuit share costs incurred by NCM are not comparable to those incurred by RCM.
+Upon the formation of NCM, the level of such payments as a percentage of advertising revenues was significantly increased.
+Also, advertising revenues and related circuit share costs related to RCM Legacy Contracts that would have been recorded as such by RCM are not included in the statement of operations of NCM because of the provisions of the administrative services agreement, under which NCM earned a fee of 35% of the \$88.0 million of revenue from such contracts.
+As the Legacy Contracts expire and NCM sells new advertising agreements, advertising revenues and related circuit share costs will increase.